-A transient ischemic attack is called a mini-stroke.
+A transient ischemic attack is also called a mini-stroke.
 But what is a transient ischemic attack exactly — an actual stroke?
 The answer can be life-saving.

 Doctors and scientists can refer to a transient ischemic attack (TIA) in different ways.
 Most often, a transient ischemic attack is called a mini-stroke or, occasionally, a warning stroke.
 Sometimes, a TIA is discussed as a prodrome for a stroke — meaning it is an episode of neurologic dysfunction that warns a full-blown stroke is likely on the horizon.